Complexity of constraint satisfaction: Constraint satisfaction and the homomorphism problem

 A direct correspondence between the constraint satisfaction problem and the homomorphism problem can be established.
 For a given constraint satisfaction problem, one can build a pair of relational structures, the first encoding the variables and the signatures of constraints, the second encoding the domains and the relations of the constraints.
 Satisfiability of the constraint satisfaction problem corresponds to finding a value for every variable such that replacing a value in a signature makes it a tuple in the relation of the constraint.
 This is possible exactly if this evaluation is a homomorphism between the two relational structures.

 The inverse correspondence is the opposite one: given two relational structures, one encodes the values of the first in the variables of a constraint satisfaction problem, and the values of the second in the domain of the same problem.
 For every tuple of every relation of the first structure, there is a constraint having as values the correspondent relation of the second structure.
 This way, a homomorphism corresponds to mapping every scope of every constraint (every tuple of every relation of the first structure) into a tuple in the relation of the constraint (a tuple in the corresponding relation of the second structure).

 A non-uniform constraint satisfaction problem is a restriction where the second structure of the homomorphism problem is fixed.
 In other words, every relational structure defines a non-uniform problem, that of telling whether a relation structure is homomorphic to it.
-A similar restriction can be placed on the first structure; for any fixed first structure, the homomorphism problem is tractable.
+A similar restriction can be placed on the first structure; for any fixed first structure, the homomorphism problem is tractable, because then there are only a polynomial number of functions from the first structure to the second.
 A uniform constraint satisfaction problem is an arbitrary restriction to the sets of structures for the first and second structure of the homomorphism problem.